Stock market today: Asian stocks are mixed ahead of this week's Fed meeting

 U.S. futures and oil prices fell.

-In Tokyo, the Nikkei 225 index was up 0.3% at 39,155.16 as an upward revision of Japan’s economic data on Monday was well received, while continued weakness of the yen boosted exports.
-Investors are watching for the outcome of a meeting by the Bank of Japan.
-The central bank raised its benchmark interest rate in March from 0 to 0.1% from minus 0.1% for the first time in 17 years.
+In Tokyo, the Nikkei 225 index was up 0.1% at 39,092.32 as investors awaited the outcome of a meeting by the Bank of Japan.
+The central bank raised its benchmark interest rate in March to a range of 0 to 0.1% from minus 0.1%, in its first such increase in 17 years.

 Analysts said markets were leaning toward two rate hikes by the end of this year, with broad expectations of further rate increases as soon as July.